Dense Supervision Propagation for Weakly Supervised Semantic Segmentation on 3D Point Clouds: Experiments

 \subsection{Segmentation results}

-In Table \ref{tab:Results}, we compare our proposed method with state-of-the-art methods, other weakly supervised methods and our baseline method.
+In Table \ref{tab:Results}, we compare our proposed method with state-of-the-art methods, other weakly supervised methods, and our baseline method.

-\textbf{Comparison with baseline method: }The baseline method is only the basic segmentation network trained with the weak labels.
-Ours method is the full model with cross- and intra-sample feature propagation modules and trained with the two stage strategy.
+\textbf{Comparison with baseline method: }The baseline method is only the basic segmentation network trained with weak labels.
+Our method is the full model with cross- and intra-sample feature propagation modules and is trained with the two-stage strategy.

 The experiments show that our proposed method improves the performance of the baseline method with both 10\% and 1\% labels.

-\textbf{Comparison with existing 3D WSSS methods: }We compare our proposed method with existing 3D WSSS methods\cite{wang2020weakly,xu2020weakly}. \cite{wang2020weakly} utilizes 2D dense labels on 2D projections of the 3D point clouds and \cite{xu2020weakly} utilize the same weak supervision technique by annotating 10\% of the points. \cite{xu2020weakly} can also produce close or better results to its fully supervised counterpart, but the overall performance still remain a huge gap with current state-of-the-art methods.
-Our proposed method surpass both of them by a large margin.
+\textbf{Comparison with existing 3D WSSS methods: } We compare our proposed method with existing 3D WSSS methods\cite{xu2020weakly, laine2016temporal, tarvainen2017mean}.
+For One-Thing-One-Click\cite{liu2021one} and MulPro\cite{su2023weakly}, we use the results reported from the MulPro\cite{su2023weakly} paper. \cite{wang2020weakly} utilizes 2D dense labels on 2D projections of the 3D point clouds and \cite{xu2020weakly} utilize the same weak supervision technique by annotating 10\% of the points. \cite{xu2020weakly} can also produce close or better results than its fully supervised counterpart, but the overall performance of these existing methods\cite{xu2020weakly, laine2016temporal, tarvainen2017mean, su2023weakly} still remains a huge gap with existing state-of-the-art methods\cite{thomas2019kpconv, choy20194d}.
+Our proposed method surpasses the existing methods\cite{su2023weakly, su2023weakly, xu2020weakly} by a large margin.

 \textbf{Comparison with fully supervised methods: }We compare our weakly supervised method with some fully supervised state-of-the-art methods\cite{qi2017pointnet,qi2017pointnet++,wang2019dynamic,li2018pointcnn, choy20194d, li2018pointcnn, thomas2019kpconv} on the public dataset S3DIS Area-5.
 Also, we compare our method under weak supervision against full supervision.
-Our method produce even slightly higher results using 10\% label than trained under full supervision by 0.1\%.
+Our method produces even slightly higher results using 10\% label than trained under full supervision by 0.1\%.
 We believe that supervision propagation is not that useful under full supervision as each point can directly get supervision information from its own label but it can still benefit from the self-attention like architecture.
 Therefore our 10\% label results can produce similar results to the fully supervised counterpart.